Drive sales on autopilot with ecommerce-focused featuresSee Features

 Professional increases each of the limits that come with the Personal plan—$100,000 in annual GMV instead of $50,000, five staff accounts instead of one, and 5,000 products instead of 100.

 Subscribers can also access phone support, customer reviews and ratings, abandoned cart reports, customer relationship management, email newsletters, and other helpful tools.

 Business comes with up to $500,000 in annual GMV, 15 staff accounts, unlimited products, and access to VIP support.
 It also introduces Amazon/eBay integrations, API access, customer loyalty, a convenient report builder, and more.

 Finally, Prime subscribers get everything that comes with the lower tiers plus enterprise features like custom GMV limits, unlimited restores, and access to a private Slack channel with the Volusion team.

 Volusion’s customer service options are heavily dependent on your subscription tier.

 Personal users get support through live chat, while Professional users can talk to a support agent over the phone.
 Volusion also offers priority support at the Business tier and VIP support for Prime members.

 An informative Help Center offers both videos and text articles covering common questions and technical issues.
 You can work with one of their Certified Agency Partners if you need more help with the Volusion platform.

-While each of these ten services is among the industry leaders, the right ecommerce platform for you depends on several factors including your team, your sales volume, and your goals for the site.
+While each of these 10 best ecommerce solutions is among the industry leaders, the right ecommerce platform for you depends on several factors including your team, your sales volume, and your goals for the site.